hideyukiinada/transfer-learning/readme.md

 * /tmp/output_graph.pb

 output_labels.txt contains the classes of your images which were taken from each directory. output_graph.pb is the new model file with trained weight in the protobuf format.
-You will be using this file for prediction in the next step.
+You will be using these files for prediction in the next step.

 ## 2.3.
 Predict